innate001/Cloud/README.md

 I have tried to implement 3 Strategies <br>
  a).
 SimpleMovingAverage <br>
  b).
 Exponential Moving Average <br>
  c).
-Multi EMA strategy to catch hold of periods when trends reverse <br>
+Multi EMA strategy to catch hold of periods when trends reverse <br> (If we are able to catch the beginning of a valley we might be able to make big profits)

  Below is the explanantion of the three in order: